hotelcurtains/CS115/README.md

 # CS-115
-CS 115 with Professor Ackam-Kibis
+CS 115 with Professor Ackam-Kibis in Fall 2023